ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString_old.md

 This exercise will set a baseline for our measurements using the system seen in Image 1 and used in Video 1.
 This set up can be called System 1.

-1) The linear density, μ (mass/length) is given in AVOCADO.
+a) The linear density, μ (mass/length) is given in AVOCADO.
 If it is not posted, ask your TA.
 At the time of the manual’s writing, the mass density was 0.266 g/m.
-2) The distance from the string vibrator and pulley should be about 100 cm.
+b) The distance from the string vibrator and pulley should be about 100 cm.
 At the end of the string there are hangers used to attach the masses, additional hangers will be attached as needed.
 Each hanger has a mass of 5g.
 Using Image 1 below record the hanging mass, m (do not forget to include the mass of the hanger).
-3) Measure from the knot where the string attaches to the string vibrator to the top of the pulley using using Image 1 below.
+c) Measure from the knot where the string attaches to the string vibrator to the top of the pulley using using Image 1 below.
 This is distance L.
-4) Record this data in a table labeled Base Values.
-This tabel should have column headers: L, m, μ, T, and $v_{Fμ}$; and row headers: System 1, System 2, and System 3.
-Record your systems' values here as you proceed with part two of this lab.
-Be sure to use the correct units when recording your data.
-You may include your units in your headers.
-You will be creating seperate tables for each of the 3 systems in the upcoming exercises.
+d) Record this data in a table labeled System 1.
+This tabel should have 2 rows.
+The first row should have your measured and calculates values as headers (L, m, μ, f, T, $v_{Fμ}$, $v_{λf}$, % Deviation of v).
+The second row should have your measured and calculated values under the header n = 0.
+Leave unmeasured and uncalculated cells blank for now.
+Here is a [Sample Table](https://docs.google.com/spreadsheets/d/1xZ7Nz3IUxpD715pPghY0djhcSn_bZ_FZs1SoGMgkw8k/edit?usp=sharing).

 <!--Image 1 ![Image 1](imgs/Figure5_Nodes.jpg){width=100% height=600px} -->
 ![Image 1: Sample Image 1](imgs/Mars_Test.JPG)